Diarrhoea is a common condition which can occur for a number of reasons, including infections and intolerances.

-After food is partially digested by the stomach, it passes through the intestines.
-Waves of contractions within the gut push the matter along through the intestinal tract slowly, allowing for bacteria in the intestines to extract any remaining water and nutrients via the process of fermentation.
+After the stomach partially digests food, it passes through the intestines.
+Waves of contractions within the gut push the matter through the intestinal tract slowly, allowing bacteria in the intestines to extract any remaining water and nutrients via fermentation.

 Once the matter reaches the sigmoid colon - a part of the large intestine just before the rectum - the faeces should be dry and compact, ready to be expelled from the body through defecation.

 If the faeces are pushed through the large intestine quickly, which can occur after eating a large meal, or if an infection interferes with the natural gut flora (the bacterial ecosystem of the gut), the bacteria cannot work as effectively to remove the water and nutrients.
 As a result, the faeces reach the sigmoid colon and rectum with an excessive amount of water, thus causing diarrhoea.